Call: 314-994-3300 ext. 2070

 Born on 4 September 1815, Lyman Copeland Draper grew up listening to the Revolutionary War stories told by his grandfather and the War of 1812 tales of his father.
 He became fascinated with American history, particularly the history of the west.

 After securing the financial backing of his cousin's husband, Peter A. Remsen, Draper began collecting information about the Revolutionary War and the settlement of the west.
 Travelling extensively, he met with and interviewed pioneers, veterans, and their children.
-He copied documents, clipped or transcribed articles from newspapers, copied documents, wrote and received letters, and occasionally was given original documents.
+He copied documents, clipped or transcribed articles from newspapers, wrote and received letters, and occasionally was given original documents.
 He copied maps and drew new ones.
 He even purchased parts of the collections of John Dabney Shane and Samuel J. Rea, historians working in the same time and places as himself.
 These he complied into volumes by subject matter.

 Upon Remsen's death, Draper was forced to find another source of income.
 He secured a position at the State Historical Society of Wisconsin and continued his collection of documents and other information and continued to compile and re-compile them into volumes.